andrecianflone/deep-learning/summaries/overview_optimization.md

 #### Adagrad
 - Adapts learning rate to the parameters
---* Large updates for infrequent parameters
+  * Large updates for infrequent parameters
---* Small updates for frequent parameters
+  * Small updates for frequent parameters
---* Different rate for every theta at every time step
+  * Different rate for every theta at every time step
-- Plus:
+- Plus
---* Good for sparse data
+  * Good for sparse data
---* No longer need to tune learning rate
+  * No longer need to tune learning rate
-- Minus:
+- Minus
---* Because of accumulated sum in denom, learning rate shrinks and vanishes
+  * Because of accumulated sum in denom, learning rate shrinks and vanishes

 #### Adadelta
 - Extends Adagrad, fixes decreasing learning rate